rflpazini/rogue/readme.md

 ## Specification examples

 By default, there is always the creation of a JAX-RS application class to define the path on which the JAX-RS endpoints are available.

-Also, a simple Hello world endpoint is created, have a look at the class **HelloController**.

 More information on MicroProfile can be found [here](https://microprofile.io/)